marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   code.

-  This option turns off this behavior because some programs explicitly rely on variables going to the data section-e.g., so that the resulting executable can find the beginning of that section and/or make assumptions based on that.
+  This option turns off this behavior because some programs explicitly rely on variables going to the data section---e.g., so that the resulting executable can find the beginning of that section and/or make assumptions based on that.